AMPs, PWAs, and Web Manafacturing.

 Manufacturing v.s.
 Design

 Sure, we all stand on the shoulders of giants in our personal missions to accomplish our best.
 But I refuse the notion of treating web content as manufactured goods, adhering to all kinds of rules and regulations as to how fast it should be or how it should behave.
 In fact, I’ve never liked the idea of User Interface, even if I appreciate the need for it.
 Web content can and must be more diverse, otherwise it will soon become a digital ocean of fast food content, fast, familiar, but intellectually unstimulating and creatively stifling.
 At which point I would rather go back to my physical bookstores and banks and information counters, thank you.
-(At least people are more interesting.)
+(At least people are more diverse.)

 I don’t know how many times I’ve whined about this but, once again: I want my diverse Web back.